Dodola and Perperuna: Dodola songs

 The oldest record for Dodole rituals in Macedonia is the song "Oj Ljule" from Struga region, recorded in 1861.
 The Dodola rituals in Macedonia were actively held until the 1960s.
 In Bulgaria the chorus was also "Oj Ljule".
 The oldest record in Serbia was by Vuk Karadžić (1841), where was widespread all over the country and held at least until 1950/70s.
 In Croatia was found in Eastern Slavonia, Southern Baranja and Southeastern Srijem.
-August Šenoa in his writing about the travel to Okić-grad near Samobor, Croatia mentioned that saw two dodole.
+August Šenoa in his writing about the travel to Okić Castle near Samobor, Croatia mentioned that saw two dodole.
 To them is related the custom of Lade/Ladarice from other parts of Croatia, having chorus "Oj Lado, oj!" and similar verses "Molimo se višnjem Bogu/Da popuhne tihi vjetar, Da udari rodna kiša/Da porosi naša polja, I travicu mekušicu/Da nam stada Lado, Ugoje se naša stada".